 M. TIsh Knobf, PhD, RN, FAAN

-Chair, GEPN Program and Co-Director, PhD Program (Full bio.)
+Chair, GEPN Program and Co-Chair, PhD Program (Full bio.)

 Dr. Knobf holds a MSN in oncology nursing from Yale School of Nursing and a PhD from the University of Pennsylvania.
 Her clinical practice with women with breast cancer over the past three decades has been foundational to her clinical scholarship and program of research.
 Dr. Knobf’s current research is focused on cancer survivorship, addressing persistent and late effects of therapy such as bone loss, weight gain, psychological distress and cardiovascular risks.
 She has tested lifestyle and psycho-educational interventions to improve self-management and decrease health risks.